 A damper is a valve or plate that stops or regulates the flow of air inside a duct, chimney, VAV box, air handler, or other air handling equipment.
 A damper may be used to cut off central air conditioning (heating or cooling) to an unused room or to regulate it for room-by-room temperature and climate control.
 Its operation can be manual or automatic.

+The advantages of zone dampers is cost and control of power consumption.
 New US residential building codes require permanent access to dampers through ceiling access panels.
 Zone dampers are not 100% reliable.
 The motor-to-open/motor-to-closed style of electrically operated zone dampers aren’t “fail-safe” (that is, they do not fail to the open condition).